franko/elementary-plotlib/sphinx-doc/manual/source/fox-integration.rst

   .. cpp:function:: void Wait()

-    Act like the :cpp:class:`elp::Window`'s method of the same name.
+    Act like the :cpp:class:`elem::Window`'s method of the same name.
     Normally not needed in classic FOX applications.

 .. cpp:class:: FX::FXElemBaseWindow : public FX::FXWindow

-  FOX toolkit class that provide support for and :cpp:class:`elp::Window`.
+  FOX toolkit class that provide support for and :cpp:class:`elem::Window`.
   It is used for the implementation and should not be used directly.

 .. cpp:struct:: FXElemStartMessage